apleduardo/url-shortening-application/README.md

  }
 }
 ```
-Or you can run the frontend application
+you can run too the frontend application
 ``` bash
 $ cd front/
 $ yarn install